raelity/Chai-Wallah/README.md

 Players fulfill tea orders by matching their four ingredient dice with one of the face-up tea order cards.

-**1s are wild, matching any number of the correct ingredient.** For example, a tea order requiring 5 spice would be considered fulfilled by rolling a 1 on a red Spice die.
+**1s are wild, matching any number of the correct ingredient.** For example, a tea order requiring 5 spice would be considered fulfilled by rolling a 1 on the red Spice die.

 The first player to make a match yells "Chai!", halting the game temporarily...